petsc/petsc/doc/faq/index.rst

    - Fast, **low-latency** interconnect; any ethernet (even 10 GigE) simply cannot provide the needed performance.

-   - High per-CPU **memory** performance.
-Each CPU (core in multi-core systems) needs to have its **own** memory bandwith of at least 2 or more gigabytes/second.
-Most modern computers are no longer bottlenecked by how fast they can perform a single calculation, rather, they are usually restricted by how quickly they can get their data.
+   - High per-core **memory** performance.
+Each core needs to have its **own** memory bandwidth of at least 2 or more gigabytes/second.
+Most modern computers are not bottlenecked by how fast they can perform calculations; rather, they are usually restricted by how quickly they can get their data.

 To obtain good performance it is important that you know your machine!
 I.e. how many